neidl-connor-lab/virus-amplicon/README.md

   -h print this message and exit
 ```

 Here is an example where we're using the index we created in step 2.
-Paired FASTQ input files are in `input-files/`, and output files should go to `output-files/`.
-We're sThe example job is named `test-job`, and the project allocation used is `test-project`.
 The job output will be written to a file named `log-test-job.qlog`.
+Fill in your own project allocation, BED file, and FASTQ files!

 ```
 qsub -P test-project \